Elvira Mulyukova, Ph.D.

 Street address: 210 Whitney Ave., New Haven CT 06511

-My academic interests revolve around the general question of ‘How do terrestrial planets form and evolve?’
-Specifically, my research is aimed at understanding the physical processes, ranging from the atomic scale of rock crystals and to the planetary scale of mantle convection, that control thermal and compositional evolution of a planet.
-Up to now, our home planet Earth has been the focus of my work, since it is the most accessible in terms of observational data with which to constrain physical models, and, not least, since it is the most relevant for human life.
+My research is aimed at understanding the physical processes that govern evolution of terrestrial planets, ranging from the atomic scale physics of mineral grains to the planetary scale of mantle flow.
+Specifically, I use mathematical methods to develop physically consistent models of rock mechanics, and incorporate them into larger scale geodynamic models of mantle convection, plate tectonics, earthquake cycles, and many other geological processes that shape the history and the future of rocky planets.
+Up to now, our home planet Earth has been the focus of my work, since it is the most accessible in terms of observational data, as well as the most relevant for human life.
 However, my larger goal is to develop physical models that are not limited to Earth, but can be applied to other terrestrial planets in our Solar system and beyond.

-In my current work as a Post-Doctoral Associate at the Department of Geology and Geophysics at Yale University, I use my background in physics, continuum mechanics and geodynamics to develop analytical models of lithospheric deformation.
-The goal is to understand the self-weakening mechanisms that allow for strain localization to occur.
-This process plays a crucial role in the formation of plate boundaries – a unique and enigmatic feature of the plate tectonics on Earth.
+One of my main goals is to understand the microphysics of strain localization and weakening that lead to the formation and the subsequent evolution of tectonic plate boundaries – a unique and enigmatic feature of Earth’s surface dynamics.
 By constantly bringing new mantle material to the surface, plate tectonics affects the chemistry of the ocean and atmosphere, and thus also the long-term climate stability and the biological evolution.
 Understanding plate tectonics is thus a fundamental step towards understanding the Earth system as a whole.